mit-ll/em-pairing-uncor-importancesampling/README.md

 This folder contains a set of 100 trajectories sampled from the Uncorrelated Encounter Model and their associated metadata.
 These are used for verification testing.

+### Inputs

+Default folder for storing user generated input parameter files.

-### doc
+### Outputs

-This folder contains images used by Markdown files.
+Default folder for storing user generated encounters and their corresponding metadata.

 ### Tests